cjustinas/BSW-Data-Course/chapter1.md

 ---
 title: Getting started
 description: In this chapter you will learn how to kick off your data analysis project.
-This includes equiping your working environment with powerful libraries, importing the data you want to analyse and checking if the import has been succesful.
+This includes equiping your working environment with powerful libraries, importing the data you want to analyse and checking if the data import has been succesful.
 ---
 ## Import the required libraries